EE3300/EE5300 Electronics Applications Week 2 Practical

 A “leaky” integrator that forgets earlier inputs by slowly discharging the capacitor.

-3. Use your measured drift rates to calculate the current contributions from the input bias current and the overall drift.
-Use these current calculations to infer the contribution just due to the input offset voltage operating over the 22k input resistor.
+Use your measured drift rate to calculate the input bias current.
 The current can be calculated using the equation

 Exercise 2: Use a motor as a position sensor